NiharikaRajnish/Spotify-Playlist-Enhancer/README.md

 5) Enter the Url of the playlist you want to reorder (Click the 3 dots - Share - Copy Playlist Url)

 # ToDo:
-- load reordered songs into seperate playlist
+- Load reordered songs into seperate playlist
 - BPI/genre sort options
 - Rearrange more than 100 tracks
 - Add Error Handling